shadow12490/msbx5500-spring-2020/Lab1/README.md

 	* [ ] learn to keep a changelog
 * [ ] learn markdown
 * [ ] learn git
-* [ ] learn how to think and learn like me, via writing a "madman's flow of consciousness log"
-	* [ ] keep a log of struggles that you have for each task, mini questions that you have, paths you explore for answering that task
-	* [ ] when I begin a large task, the key for me is to identify mini, conquerable subtasks that will help me complete the bigger task.
-       I have to articulate what I do not know, and then I have to learn how to learn that.
-I have to gather domain vocabulary words and phrases in order to do better information searches.
-I have to learn to become discerning in my information search.
-And I have to get good at really rough note-taking.
 * [ ] do sagemaker tutorial
 	* [ ] next time, we will deploy an endpoint and make predictions!
 		* [ ] in the later future, we will make an endpoint for doing fraud prediction, and modify it to have an api that we can hit from a website we make!